People living in deprived neighbourhoods

-National and local organisations use the Index of Multiple Deprivation (IMD), sometimes in conjunction with other data, to distribute funding or target resources to areas.
+National and local organisations use the IMD, sometimes in conjunction with other data, to distribute funding or target resources to areas.
 It is widely used across central government to focus programmes on the most deprived areas.

 Locally, it is often used as evidence in the development of strategies, to target interventions, and in bids for funding.
-The voluntary and community sector also uses the IMD to identify areas where people may benefit from the services they provide.
+The voluntary and community sectors also use the IMD to identify areas where people may benefit from the services they provide.